Book Creator has helped empower student voice and choice in a district that strongly values differentiation.

 “That said, this is a tool for Universal Design – students with gifted profiles (or just high achievers) can have just as much success as students with special education needs.”

 In 2018 there were 57 teachers with a Book Creator subscription.
-After making it available to all of their teachers across the board in 2019, over 1,600 teachers signed up by the end of the year, with over 13,000 students creating more than 50,000 books!
+After making it available to all of their teachers across the board, as of 2020 the stats for their district are amazing!

 How did you rollout Book Creator to your teachers?
 How was it received by teachers and students?